OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

                 MessageUtils.MESSAGES_DB.put(decodedToken.getSubject(), new ArrayList<>());
             }

-            //Add message to the list of message of the user if the message is a not a token invalidation order otherwise add the token to the blacklist if (AccessTokenBlacklistUtils.MESSAGE_ACCESS_TOKEN_INVALIDATION_FLAG.equalsIgnoreCase(message.getContent().trim())) {
+            //Add message to the list of message of the user if the message is a not a token invalidation
+            //order otherwise add the token to the blacklist if (AccessTokenBlacklistUtils.MESSAGE_ACCESS_TOKEN_INVALIDATION_FLAG
+                .equalsIgnoreCase(message.getContent().trim())) {
                 AccessTokenBlacklistUtils.addToken(message.getToken());
             } else {
                 MessageUtils.MESSAGES_DB.get(decodedToken.getSubject()).add(message.getContent());